The National Ballet Academy of Amsterdam: Pre-NBA 1 (third grade primary school)

 In pre-NBA 1 children receive a classical ballet lesson every Saturday and a world dance lesson in the building of the National Ballet Academy on the Agamemnonstraat in Amsterdam.
 The course gives children the opportunity to get acquainted with the more professional character of the ballet lessons at the National Ballet Academy.

 Pre-NBA 2 (fourth grade primary school)

-In pre-NBA 2, the training is one step more serious and the schedule is expanded to twice a week.
-On Saturday morning there is a classical ballet class and world dance on the program.
-On Wednesday afternoon a classical ballet class and body conditioning.
+In pre-NBA 2, the training becomes more intensive, with the schedule expanding to twice a week.
+On Saturday mornings, there is a classical ballet class and world dance on the program.
+On Wednesday afternoons, students have a classical ballet class and body conditioning.
 The lessons take place in the building of the National Ballet Academy on the Agamemnonstraat in Amsterdam.
 The course runs from September to February.

 Children from pre-NBA 2 are not automatically admitted to National Ballet Academy.
 They must first follow an audition course to prepare them for the final audition.
-The children that get through the final audition are admitted to the first year of the National Ballet Academy and they will leave their own school.
+Children who pass the final audition are admitted to the first year of the National Ballet Academy and leave their previous school.